24 days of Rust - diesel

 Thanks to a clever

-FromSql
+FromSql implementation,

-Postgres arrays are transparently mapped to Vec
+Postgres arrays are transparently mapped to Vecs.

 inserted_photo.tags = vec!["cute".to_string(), "kitten".to_string()]; let updated_photo: Photo = inserted_photo.save_changes(&conn).expect("Error updating photo"); println!("{:?}", updated_photo);

-even supports
+diesel even supports

 array lookups

-to filter photos by tags.
+such as @> to filter photos by tags.
 See the example below:

 let cute_cat_count: i64 = photos::table.filter(photos::tags.contains(vec!["cute", "kitten"])) .count() .get_result(&conn) .expect("Error counting cute kittens"); println!("There's {} photos of cute cats", cute_cat_count);